 Barriers are not placed with the assumption that the system will restrain or redirect all vehicles in all conditions.
 It is recognized that the designer cannot design a system that will address every potential crash situation.
 Instead, barriers are placed with the assumption that, under typical crash conditions, they might decrease the potential for excessive vehicular deceleration or excessive vehicle redirection when compared to the location without the barrier.

 Traffic barriers do not prevent crashes or injuries from occurring.
 They often lower the potential severity for crash outcomes.
 Consequently, barriers should not be used unless a reduced crash severity potential is likely.
 No matter how well a barrier system is designed, optimal performance is dependent on drivers’ proper maintenance and operation of their vehicles and the proper use of passenger restraint systems.
-The ultimate choice of barrier type and placement should be made by gaining an understanding of site and traffic conditions, having a thorough understanding of and applying the criteria presented in Chapters 1600 and 1610, and using engineering judgment.
+Site constraints play a major role in decisions regarding barrier selection and placement.
+Depending on the location, these constraints may include environmental considerations, topographic challenges, restricted right-of-way, geologic concerns, or conflicts with other infrastructure.

 Barrier systems and vehicle fleets continue to evolve.
 The choice of a barrier is based on the characteristics of today’s vehicle fleet and testing criteria, not on speculative assumptions of future vehicle designs.
 This continuum of change does not allow engineers to predict the future with any degree of certainty.
 Consequently, engineering decisions need to be made based on the most reliable and current information.